HobnobMancer/github-pages-with-jekyll/_posts/2019-11-25-ComputationalNoob.md

-# Being a Computational Noob
+title: Being a Computational Noob
+data: 2019-11-25

 #### Trying to learn computational biology with 0 experience and in a non-computational team

 * why it's needed